@fcrozatier/type-strip@1.4.1Built and signed on GitHub ActionsBuilt and signed on GitHub Actions

 The alternative is to use explicit field declarations and assignments

-class Params { public readonly x: number, protected y: number, private z: number constructor(x: number, y: number, z: number) { this.x = x; this.y = y; this.z = z; } }
+class Params { public readonly x: number; protected y: number; private z: number; constructor(x: number, y: number, z: number) { this.x = x; this.y = y; this.z = z; } }

 const something: unknown = "this is a string"; const legacy = (<string>something).length; // legacy prefix-style const modern = (something as string).length; // as-expression

-keywordYou need to import types explicitly to avoid runtime errors.
-To enforce this make sure your tsconfig.json
+You need to import types explicitly to avoid runtime errors.
+To enforce this make sure your tsconfig.json contains the "verbatimModuleSyntax": true rule.

 The JavaScript syntax doesn't enforce the use of semi-columns, which can result in ambiguous or altogether buggy programs when stripping types.
 It's recommended to enforce the semi-columns rule in your formatter.